-- 1.1 "Resolved that J.M Judin, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby reelected as a director of the Company." - 1.2 "Resolved that D Piaray, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby reelected as a director of the Company." - 1.3 "Resolved that R Kinross, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby reelected as a director of the Company."
+- 1.1 "Resolved that J M Judin, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby re-elected as a director of the Company." - 1.2 "Resolved that D Piaray, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby re-elected as a director of the Company." - 1.3 "Resolved that R Kinross, who retires by rotation in terms of the MOI of the Company and, being eligible and offering himself for re-election, be and is hereby re-elected as a director of the Company."

-"Resolved to re-elect, each by separate vote, the following independent non-executive directors as members of the Nu-World Holdings Limited Audit Committee for the ensuing year:
+"Resolved to re-elect, each by separate vote, the following independent non-executive directors as members of the Nu-World Holdings Limited Audit Committee for the ensuing vear:

-- 2.1 "Resolved that J.M Judin, subject to the passing of ordinary resolution 1.1, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 2.2 "Resolved that D Piaray, subject to the passing of ordinary resolution number 1.2, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 2.3 "Resolved that R Kinross, subject to the passing of ordinary resolution 1.3, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 2.4 "Resolved that F J Davidson, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company."
+- 2.1 "Resolved that J M Judin, subject to the passing of ordinary resolution 1.1, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 2.2 "Resolved that D Piaray, subject to the passing of ordinary resolution number 1.2, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 2.3 "Resolved that R Kinross, subject to the passing of ordinary resolution 1.3, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company. - 2.4 "Resolved that F J Davidson, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company."

-Curriculum vitae in respect of each director as at 31 August 2017 appear on pages 10 to 11 of the annual report.
+Curriculum vitae in respect of each director as at 31 August 2019 appear on pages 15 to 16 of the Intergrated Annual Report.

-"Resolved that RSM South Africa Inc. be and is hereby reappointed as independent auditors of the Company (the designated auditor being Ms Jacqueline Kitching) for the year ending 31 August 2018, such auditors having been nominated by the Company's Audit Committee."
+"Resolved that RSM South Africa Inc. be and is hereby reappointed as independent auditors of the Company (the designated auditor being Mr Michael Steenkamp) for the year ending 31 August 2020, such auditors having been nominated by the Company's Audit Committee.

-Endorsement of the Remuneration Policy by way of a nonbinding advisory vote
+Endorsement of the Remuneration Policy by way of a nonbinding advisory vote.

-"Resolved that by a non-binding advisory vote, the Company's remuneration policy as set out in the remuneration report on page 21 of this annual report for 2017 be and is hereby endorsed."
+"Resolved that by a non-binding advisory vote, the Company's remuneration policy as set out in the remuneration report on page 30 of this annual report for 2019 be and is hereby endorsed

-The King IV Report on Corporate Governance for South Africa 2016 ("King IV") recommends, and the JSE Limited Listings Requirements ("Listings Requirements") require that the remuneration policy of a company be tabled for a nonbinding advisory vote by shareholders at each AGM.
+The King IV Report on Corporate Governance for South Africa 2017 ("King IV") recommends, and the JSE Limited Listings Requirements ("Listings Requirements") require that the remuneration policy of a company be tabled for a non-binding advisory vote by shareholders at each AGM.